Pilliga National Park

 Be sure to take short walk at Sandstone Caves to find out about this important Aboriginal site and the Gamilaraay People’s connections to this ancient landscape.

 As you walk or drive, keep your eyes out for some of the park's resident birds and wildlife, including rare barking owls and malleefowls.
-A particularly keen eye will spot the families of koalas who dine and recline on the many eucalypt trees which are found throughout this area.
 Other species that live here include eastern pygmy possums, swamp wallabies, eastern grey kangaroos, red-necked wallabies, squirrel gliders, and the south-eastern long-eared bat.

 Current alerts in this area